Light-Wizzard/Sound-Room/README.md

 The walls must have seals, this is going to be part of a frame, this can be made of many materials, Aluminum or Steel, we do not want to use wood, due to the bulk it would require to be strong enough, this must hold the weight of the inside and outside room, plus the person inside it.

+## Sponsporship

+Sponspor can ask for custom videos and documentaion to use at their website.

+I ask for Parts and Material to make this project a reality.

+## End